111 emergency service

 - a crime is being committed and the offenders are still there or have just left

 - you’ve come across a major public inconvenience, like trees blocking a state highway.

-If you're deaf and hearing-impaired you can register to use the emergency 111 TXT service.
+If you have difficulty hearing or talking on the phone, you can register to use the emergency 111 TXT service.

 If you’re not sure

 If you can’t decide whether it’s a real emergency and you’re still worried, call 111.
 The operator will help you work out what to do.